 One of the major concerns many people have when buying hearing aids is their hearing loss will worsen if they start wearing hearing aids.
 Could hearing aids cause hearing loss?
 You might hear stories of people who wear hearing aids and, after a few weeks of doing so, they seem to have a harder time hearing without their devices than they did before using them.
 However, the reality is that it’s a matter of perception and their brains tricking them.

 Why is it harder to hear after I’ve tried hearing aids?

 Prior to wearing hearing aids, it’s likely that your hearing loss progressed gradually.
 Your brain has gotten used to hearing fewer sounds and straining to discern conversation, and subsequently perceives this level of hearing as “normal”.

 However, when you begin wearing hearing aids, you brain receives information it has not gotten in quite some time and adjusts to recognize this as the new “normal.”
 As a result, trying to hear without hearing aids may seem like it is worse than it was before because your hearing loss has become more noticeable.
-Your brain thinks the new hearing aids cause hearing loss to worsen, but it’s just adjusting to your new normal.
+Your brain thinks the new hearing aids cause hearing loss to worsen, but your brain is just adjusting to your new normal.

 The new normal?
 Can you give me an example?